← Close

 René Tavares

 René Tavares (b.1983, São Tomé e Príncipe) translates into painting and drawing, through strokes, lines, and spots, a personal synthesis of his own identity - always "unfinished" and in construction - positioning himself in constant movement between past and present references.
-In works such as "No Boundaries to Love (Cotton People Reloaded)," René Tavares reflects on the African diaspora and on different forms of miscegenation that have taken place.
-At the same time, he reflects on his creative process as an artist in tune with rhythms of miscegenation that overlap times and places, diluting the borders between domains.

 No Boundaries to Love (Cotton People Reloaded), 2021.